pyscript/pyscript/discussion.md

 ## Description of Behavior

-When PyScript loads, following the execution off all \<py-script\> tags on, any tags on the the page with an attribute of `py-[event]` are processed as "Python Event Handlers".
-Any tags on the page with an attribute of `py-[event]-code` are processed as "Python Event CodeRunners".
-See below for the behavior of these
+When PyScript loads, following the execution off all \<py-script\> tags on:
+  - any tags on the the page with an attribute of `py-[event]` are processed as "Python Event Handlers"
+  - any tags on the page with an attribute of `py-[event]-code` are processed as "Python Event CodeRunners".

 ### Python Event Handler Behavior (`py-[event]`)